Do you get hooked on arguments? How to stop getting into draining conflicts

 -

-The communication strategies we use.
+The communication strategies that we use.

 -

-Difficulty with regulating emotional activation.
+Difficulty regulating emotional activation.

 -